 s there life elsewhere in the universe?
 And if there is, are there any intelligent beings?
 How did life emerge on the Earth, and, as a matter of fact, how do we define life and intelligence?
-These are probably the most inter-
+These are probably the most interesting unsolved questions in science.
+During the last few decades a whole new field of astrobiology has evolved around these problems.